HEADER PHOTO BY JOHN ENTWISTLE / WHISTLER BLACKCOMB

 There are two options for your return and they both require some hiking.
 You can either take one of the alpine hiking trails for additional views or download via the Peak Chair.
 If you choose to download the Peak Chair, it is important to note you will still have to walk back up the Peak Express Traverse from the base of the Peak Chair to the Roundhouse to get home.

 At 0.6 kilometres it is not a great distance, but it is uphill all the way with an elevation gain of 63 metres.
-Depending on the fitness levels and age of people in your group, this may be challenging after a day of adventuring.
+Depending on the fitness levels and ages of people in your group, this may be challenging after a day of adventuring.
 Make sure to take water and snacks, leave plenty of time and energy to walk back, and take lots of breaks on your way out.

 Take time to review the Whistler Mountain hiking maps before you go so you can plan your day.